2010 Honda Civic

 Seats are comfortable, not plush.
 Seat bottoms provide better than average thigh support.
 The manual height adjustment on the driver's seat pivots on front hinges, forcing drivers to choose between seat height and legroom.
 The Si models get sport front seats with synthetic suede upholstery and more aggressive bolsters both bottom and side for improved support.

 The view out the front, with the expansive windshield, low cowl and sloping hood, is unparalleled in the class.
 A commensurately low beltline would enhance side vision, but otherwise there's little about which to complain.
-Tiny front quarter windows on the sedan, necessary to allow the front door windows to roll all the way down, push the side view mirrors a bit too far rearward for quick and easy glances at neighboring lanes.
+Tiny front quarter windows on the sedan, necessary to allow the front door windows to roll all the way down, push the side rear-view mirrors a bit too far rearward for quick and easy glances at neighboring lanes.

 Controls are for the most part where they should be, but not necessarily as they should be.
 There's little symmetry in organization or shape of features and interfaces.
 It's not an unpleasant look, but one that requires some acclimation.
 Despite the seeming logic of the two-tier instrument display, we still haven't adjusted to the resulting weird pod draped over the top of the dash.

-The dash itself seems endlessly deep; splayed across its top, in front of the driver, is a hooded opening with a digital speedometer between LCD coolant temperature and fuel level gauges.
+The dash itself seems endlessly deep; draped across its top, in front of the driver, is a hooded opening with a digital speedometer between LCD coolant temperature and fuel level gauges.
 Down below, in the more common place for instruments, a large, round, analog tachometer dominates the view through the top half of the steering wheel, with warning lights to either side.
 Outboard of this display are large, irregular vent registers.
 Instrument lighting is blue on most models but red on the Si models.

 Centered in the dash above the climate control panel is a stereo control head with the pertinent accoutrements; unless you order navigation, in which case this space is shared by an LCD window combining the navigation display with audio settings.
 In the Hybrid, a selection of graphic depictions of the power system's functions and status occupies the same location.